Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Introduction

-\textbf{Contributions: } The paper introduces \textbf{ViSIR}, a hybrid Vision Transformer, an updated SIREN architecture that leverages sinusoidal activations to mitigate spectral bias in ESM super-resolution.
-We further present \textbf{ViFOR}, which extends ViSIR by incorporating Fourier-based activations, enabling explicit decomposition of low- and high-frequency components and achieving state-of-the-art results.
-Our evaluation on the E3SM-HR dataset demonstrates consistent and robust improvements in PSNR, SSIM, and MSE compared to CNN-, ViT-, and GAN-based baselines.
+\textbf{Contributions: } This paper introduces \textbf{ViSIR}, a hybrid Vision Transformer and updated SIREN architecture that integrates sinusoidal activations directly within the Transformer encoder to mitigate spectral bias during global contextual feature learning for ESM super-resolution.
+We further present \textbf{ViFOR}, which extends ViSIR by incorporating Fourier-based activations embedded inside Transformer blocks, enabling explicit decomposition of low- and high-frequency components rather than relying on a single global frequency parameter.
+The evaluation presented on the E3SM-HR dataset demonstrates consistent and robust improvements in Peak Signal-to-Noise Ratio, Structural Similarity, and Mean Squared Error relative to CNN-, ViT-, Transformer-, and GAN-like baselines.
 Comprehensive ablation studies quantify the effect of sinusoidal frequencies in ViSIR and Fourier cutoffs in ViFOR, clarifying their strengths and limitations.
 Notably, ViFOR benefits markedly from full-image training, revealing the critical role of global context and establishing a scalable framework for ESM downscaling.
-The ViSIR and ViFOR are introduced as successive solutions to spectral bias in ESM SR. ViSIR establishes a frequency-sensitive SR context using sinusoidal INRs, while ViFOR advances performance by enabling explicit frequency component separation.
+ViSIR represents an initial step toward frequency-aware transformer-based super-resolution by mitigating spectral bias within attention -based feature learning through sinusoidal activations.
+Building on this foundation, ViFOR introduces explicit Fourier-based frequency separation to independently model low- and high-frequency components, providing a more targeted and stable solution for ESM variables with heterogeneous spectral characteristics and offering a practical, frequency-aware pathway to enhance the geosensing utility of coarse-resolution climate model outputs.